-The approx. 100 square meter house can accommodate up to four people.
+The approximately 100 sqm house can accommodate up to four people.
 In the first part of the building there are two bedrooms, a bathroom and a gallery.
 In the second building, which is located slightly lower, you will find the living area opening up to the roof.
 The sitting area, dining area and kitchen are placed around the central fireplace.
 The furniture is mostly custom-made and was designed by the architect himself.
-The straight-lined, minimalist furnishings and the polished concrete floors in the living room create a modern ambience – far from your typical rustic cottage flair and yet extremely homely!
+The straight-lined, minimalist furnishings and the polished concrete floors in the living room create a modern ambience – far from your typical rustic cottage flair and yet extremely cosy.

 What to do